© Crown copyright 2020

 - it is not reasonably practicable for you to use a computer to submit your returns, for reasons of age, disability or remoteness of location

-If you think either of these apply to you then please contact the VAT Helpline to discuss alternative arrangements.
+If you think either of these apply to you then contact the VAT helpline to discuss alternative arrangements.

-You will also not have to file returns online if you are subject to an insolvency procedure - but if you have an approved Voluntary Arrangement you may submit online if you want to.
+You will also not have to file returns online if you’re subject to an insolvency procedure – but if you have an approved Voluntary Arrangement you may submit online if you want to.

-You can find out more about online VAT returns on the GOV.UK website.
+You can find out more about online VAT Returns.

-7.11 Can penalties apply to Flat Rate Scheme users?
+7.11 Penalties that can apply to Flat Rate Scheme users

-Yes.
 Surcharge is applied in the normal way if you send your return in late or pay any VAT due after the due date.
-For details see VAT Notice 700/50 Default surcharge.
+For details see Default surcharge (VAT Notice 700/50).

 Businesses with a turnover up to £150,000 are issued with a letter offering help and advice on how to avoid late returns and payments the first time they pay late.

-If you make errors on your VAT return, then you may be liable to a misdeclaration penalty as well as being assessed for any VAT and default interest due.
-See VAT Notice 700/42 Misdeclaration penalty and repeated misdeclaration penalty and VAT Notice 700/43 Default Interest.
+If you make errors on your VAT Return, then you may be liable to a misdeclaration penalty as well as being assessed for any VAT and default interest due.
+See Misdeclaration and repeat misdeclaration penalties (VAT Notice 700/42) penalty and Default interest (VAT Notice 700/43).

 8. The basic turnover method